How Much Car Insurance Do You Really Need?

 Each state has minimum insurance requirements, but most states require far less insurance than you need to protect yourself and your assets.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

 Liability Coverage vs. Car Value and Assets

 When it comes to car insurance, there are two major types of coverage: liability, which covers damage you may do to someone else and their property, and everything else, which covers damage that happens to your property.

-Liability car insurance coverage is a requirement in almost every state, with each state mandating its own minimum coverage levels.
+Liability-only car insurance is cheaper and is a coverage requirement in almost every state, with each state mandating its own minimum coverage levels.
 While choosing the minimum required levels of coverage is the cheapest option, it isn’t the smartest one.
 Some states have low liability minimums, with California and Pennsylvania requiring as little as $5,000 for property damage coverage.

 The smartest thing for drivers is to increase their liability levels as high as they can reasonably afford to go.
 If you are at fault in an accident and injure someone else or damage their property, you will be held liable for their expenses.
 Drivers without enough liability coverage to pay those costs will still be held responsible.
 The courts can seize your assets and garnish your wages to pay for damage you’ve caused, so having the highest possible liability coverage levels is the best way to protect yourself.